-As an Eagle Scout myself, I can say with confidence that advancing from Life to Eagle will be a much tougher task than any of the ranks you’ve climbed before.
-In order to advance to Eagle, you’ll need to compile an Eagle Scout binder and submit an Eagle Scout Application!
+As an Eagle Scout myself, I can say with confidence that advancing from Life to Eagle will be a much more complex task than any of the ranks you’ve climbed before!
+In order to advance to Eagle, you’ll need to compile an Eagle Scout binder and submit an Eagle Scout Application.
 So, what’s an Eagle Scout binder?

-An Eagle Scout binder is a common way of compiling and organizing all of the required documents and signatures needed for your Eagle Scout Application.
+What’s an Eagle Scout Binder?
+An Eagle Scout binder is a common way of compiling and organizing all of the required documents needed for your Eagle Scout Application.
 It often includes your merit badge blue cards, Eagle project info, and documentation of your Scouting journey.
-However, although useful, creating an Eagle binder is not an official BSA requirement.
+Although useful, creating an Eagle binder is not an official BSA requirement.

 PS.
 This article is based on the experiences and research of Eagle Scout, Kevin A and Cole 🙂